 Consequently, your veterinarian will want to take an oral history from you, conduct a full physical exam, and run appropriate tests.
 Depending on what your veterinarian notices on the physical exam, testing could include bloodwork, urine tests, and fecal exams.

 Additional tests may be ordered if your vet finds a specific problem.
-Additional tests can include x-rays, abdominal ultrasound, biopsy of the affected organ, or referral to a ophthalmologist, neurologist, or other specialist.
+Additional tests can include x-rays, abdominal ultrasound, a biopsy of the affected organ, or referral to an ophthalmologist, neurologist, or other specialists.

 Cat Dementia Treatment